 24. Match Your Skills with the Right Tools

 Walter Bayliss, CEO, Universal Media Online

 When it comes to sales, I always believed that our skills can always be coupled with the right tools.
-A sales person can only be successful in his field once their knows what, where and when to invest in.
+A salesperson can only be successful in his field once they know what, where, and when to invest in.
 Personally, I use GoJEO.
-GoJEO is a tool that helps professionals with their businesses by getting more customers, and making more sales while spending less time.
+GoJEO is a tool that helps professionals with their businesses by getting more customers and making more sales while spending less time.
 As a business owner myself, it is important for me to track the progress of each prospect but there are only so many hours in the day, and I can’t do all of them.
 The thing about GoJEO’s features is that it includes a visual on how each lead can turn into a sale.
 I’ve also answered questions from potential and current customers from the different platforms (Facebook, Skype, website) all through one channel under GoJEO’s modules.
 Using this tool, I’ve done a lot more while I’m on the go.